Stillah/seasons-by-power-consumption/README.md

 First clone the repository and install requirements.txt.

 Then enter desired values for n number of days to input.csv and launch predict.py.
 Values should correspond to Denmark as it was used for training, for other countries training dataset needs to be changed in main.ipynb.

-## Reflection
-During this project we have recieved hands on experience in machine learning.
-A lot (90%) of the expertise needed to implement this project wasn't covered in the course, so we had to put significant effort into understanding new material ourselves.
-Luckily, it was fun and engaging.
-As a result, we have learned in-depth how MLPs & CNNs work in theory and how to implement them in practice using pytorch.
-Besides that we have learned a lot of smaller ML aspects, e.g. how to perform exploratory data analysis (EDA) and ensure no data leakage.